Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Experimental details

 \subsection{Optimization algorithm}

 As explained in the theoretical section, in the experiment the phase shifts that correspond to an ultrashort pulse at a specific output position are difficult to determine a priori.
 Instead, the phase shifts are found with an optimization procedure.
-On the camera, a circle with a 7-pixel radius ($\approx$ \SI{2.5}{\um}) is placed around the desired output position.
+On the camera, a circle with an 8-pixel radius ($\approx$ \SI{2.5}{\um} at the MMF output facet) is placed around the desired output position.
+Furthermore, a square of 180-by-180 pixels ($\approx$ \SI{58}{\um} at the MMF output facet) is placed for background intensity measurements.
+For clarity, these regions are indicated in Fig. \ref{fig:before_after}.
 In every step of the algorithm, 160 of the central 320 pulse shaper pixels are randomly selected and shifted relative to their current phase from $0$ to $2\pi$ in increments of $\pi/4$.
-At each shift, the average nonlinear intensity in the circle is recorded.
-This intensity will show a sinusoidal variation with phase shift.
-A sine curve is therefore fitted and the phase shift that gives maximum nonlinear intensity is now set to each of the 160 pixels.
-This optimization of the phases of a random sample of 160 pixels is repeated for 5000 steps.
-This algorithm is inspired by spatial wavefront shaping, where it is known that this type of algorithm gives a good signal-to-noise ratio in determining the optimal phases \cite{vellekoop2015}.
+At each shift, the average nonlinear intensities in the circle and in the square (excluding the circle) are recorded.
+Due to the low level of nonlinear signal, the optimization circle was chosen to be larger than a single diffraction-limited spot of our system.
+As a result, several diffraction-limited spots might be optimized at the same time, decreasing the contrast.
+To improve the contrast of the optimization, we optimize on the ratio between the nonlinear intensity inside and outside the circle.
+Only in the beginning we optimize the intensity directly and slowly change into contrast enhancement, by gradually changing the optimization parameter from intensity to ratio.
+This optimization parameter will vary sinusoidally with the phase shift of the selected 160 pixels.
+At each step, a sine is therefore fitted through the phase shift and optimization parameter curve in order to find the phase shift that maximizes the optimization parameter.
+Then, this phase shift is added to the phases of the selected 160 pixels and a new random set of 160 pixels is selected for the next optimization step.
+After 3000 steps, the optimization is almost fully based on the ratio.
+The optimization is terminated after 5000 steps.
+This algorithm is inspired by the random partitioning algorithm from spatial wavefront shaping, where it is known that this type of algorithm gives a good signal-to-noise ratio in determining the optimal phases, because multiple controls are modulated simultaneously \cite{vellekoop2008a}.
 The phases are initially set to random values, so that the algorithm is more likely to find a global optimum.

-A complication is that the resolution of the nonlinear imaging method is poor, which means that multiple spots can be enhanced simultaneously because light and fluorescence from spots slightly outside the circle still leaks into the circle and thus contributes to the average nonlinear intensity in the circle.
-To improve the contrast of the optimization, we instead optimize on the ratio between the nonlinear intensity inside and outside the circle.
-Only in the beginning we optimize the intensity directly and slowly change into contrast enhancement, by gradually changing the optimization parameter from intensity to ratio.
-After 3000 steps, the optimization is fully based on the ratio.
+Appendix C describes the optimization procedure in more detail and shows an example of the progress during an optimization run.